Edit on GitHub

 Project does not contain some of my commits or branches

 This is likely not an error.
-Iterative Studio identifies commits that do not change metrics, files or hyperparameters and will auto-hide such commits.
+DVC Studio identifies commits that do not change metrics, files or hyperparameters and will auto-hide such commits.
 It also auto-hides commits that contain the string [skip studio] in the commit message.
-You can also manually hide commits and branches.
-So, it is possible that the commits or branches you do not see in your project were manually hidden by you or someone else in your team.
+You can also manually hide commits and branches, which means it is possible that the commits or branches you do not see in your project were manually hidden by you or someone else in your team.

 You can unhide commits and branches to display them.
 For details, refer to Display preferences -> Hide commits.
 However, if the missing commit/branch is not in the hidden commits list, please raise a support request.